 Jumping here First Jump Course.

-A recent development is a device for exit training; the Pendulator, allowing you to make a simulated base exit with a high degree of realism.
+We have unique device for exit training, the Pendulator.
+A device that allowing you to make a simulated base exit with a high degree of realism.
 You are jumping from a height of approx. 9 meters (30 feet).
 A system of ropes will catch your fall in the same way a canopy will open.
 The Pendulator allows you to do many exits in a very short time.
 In one hour, you can do 10 training exits.
-Utilizing this device, we’ve seen an 80-percent improvement of the number of properly executed actual exits at Kjerag.
+Utilizing this device, we’ve seen an 80-90 percent improvement of the number of properly executed actual exits at Kjerag.

-Courses start on Fridays at 4 pm in June, July and August and first week of September.
-To be sure to secure a slot, we suggest that you to contact the main instructor by e-mail and make an appointment with him.
+Courses start on Fridays at 4 pm every second weekends from mid May an continues in June, July and August and to September.
+To be sure to secure a slot, we suggest that you to contact the main instructor by e-mail and make an appointment with him. see http://stavangerbase.com/about-us/board-instructors/

 To participate in our ‘First Jump Course’ you must qualify by the rules we have for jumping at Kjerag, including having at least 250 skydives.
 Base-jumping is a dangerous sport and we won’t let anyone participate in our course unless they qualify.
 It is for your own safety that we adhere strictly to this policy.